 Project Hope serve individuals of all ages across the autism spectrum, from those most severely impacted to those with Asperger's Syndrome.
 The foundation provides a wide range of services – family support, ABA therapy, education, training, social groups, and adult programs.

-- Surgeons for Sight
+- Servants for Sight

-The mission of this Greenville-based Christian non-profit is to help disadvantaged people, both in South Carolina and abroad, have access to eye care including exams, eyeglasses, and surgery
+The mission of this Greenville-based Christian non-profit is to help disadvantaged people, both in South Carolina and abroad, have access to eye care including exams, eyeglasses, and surgery.

 Organizations that Fight Poverty & Hunger